Supreme Court allows Texas to begin enforcing controversial immigration law - KESQ

 Barrett said she thought it was “unwise to invite emergency litigation in this court about whether a court of appeals abused its discretion at this preliminary step.”

-Liberal Justice Sonia Sotomayor said the order “invites further chaos and crisis in immigration enforcement.”
+Justice Sonia Sotomayor, whose dissent was joined by fellow liberal Justice Ketanji Brown Jackson, said the order “invites further chaos and crisis in immigration enforcement.”

 The law, Sotomayor wrote in her dissent, “upends the federal-state balance of power that has existed for over a century, in which the National Government has had exclusive authority over entry and removal of noncitizens.”